DiwanshuShekhar/codeQual/README.md

 # CodeQual: A dataset for fine-tuning Large Language Models for code quality assessment task

 CodeQual is a novel fine-tuning dataset comprising 2250 Python code snippets from [CodeNet](https://zenodo.org/doi/10.5281/zenodo.4814769), each annotated by GPT-4 with a code quality label (low average, high).
 This dataset can be employed to fine-tune any Large Language Models trained on code for Code Quality Assessment task where a model is tasked with predicting a given code into it's quality tier.
 In this repository, we present [CodeQual](https://zenodo.org/doi/10.5281/zenodo.11062805) along with the codebase to fine-tune the pre-trained CodeBert Model to show it’s utility in fine-tuning LLMs.
+We named this fine-tuned model `CodeQualBert`.

 # How to use this repository
 This repository can be primarily used to fine-tune a code-trained LLM.
 The code uses [weights and bias](https://wandb.ai/) for experiment management and [direnv](https://direnv.net/) for environment variable management.
 You must have `.envrc` file in the project root directory with the following environment variables defined.
 The values shown for the environment variables are examples values suitable for fine-tuning a CodeBert mnodel.